 The Directors believe that an important channel to reach shareholders and investors is through the Annual Report.
-Besides including comprehensive financial performance and information on the business activities, the Group strives to improve the contents of the Annual Report in line with the developments in corporate governance practices.
+Besides including comprehensive financial performance and information on the business activities, the Group strives to improve the contents of annual report in line with the development in corporate governance practices.